FIFA WORLD CUP FAQs

 The FIFA World Cup is coming to Atlanta, bringing visitors from around the globe for one of the world’s largest sporting events.
 Atlanta will host eight matches at Mercedes-Benz Stadium between June 11 and July 15, 2026, with hundreds of thousands of visitors expected to travel through downtown Atlanta during the tournament.

-As the primary public safety agency responsible for securing Fulton County facilities, courts, and detention operations, the Fulton County Sheriff’s Office is working closely with local, state, federal, and international partners to ensure a safe and successful event.
+As the primary public safety agency responsible for securing Fulton County facilities, courts, and detention operations, the Fulton County Sheriff’s Office is working closely with local, state, federal, and international partners to help ensure a safe and successful event.

 Below are answers to frequently asked questions regarding public safety, courthouse operations, detention services, traffic impacts, and access to Fulton County facilities during the World Cup.